HuyTon/nodejs-ecommerce-system-design/README.md

 - Implement security best practices such as input validation, output encoding, and parameterized queries to prevent common security vulnerabilities like SQL injection and cross-site scripting (XSS).
 - Use HTTPS for secure communication over the web and encrypt sensitive data at rest and in transit.
 - Implement rate limiting, captcha verification, and other measures to prevent abuse and protect against malicious attacks.

+## 9. Design a recommendation system:

+- Data Collection and Preparation:

+  - Collect data on user interactions with products, such as views, purchases, ratings, and reviews.
+  - Gather data on product attributes, categories, descriptions, and other relevant information.
+  - Clean and preprocess the data to handle missing values, outliers, and inconsistencies.

+- Recommendation Algorithms:

+  - Choose recommendation algorithms based on your data and objectives.
+Common algorithms include collaborative filtering, content-based filtering, and hybrid approaches.
+  - Implement the selected algorithms using libraries or custom implementations in Node.js.

+- Data Modeling and Training:

+  - Build user-item interaction matrices or feature vectors to represent the data.
+  - Train recommendation models using the prepared data and chosen algorithms.
+  - Evaluate the performance of the models using appropriate metrics and validation techniques.